WHAT IS THE NORTHPORT PROJECT?

 THE NORTHPORT PROJECT

-The Northport Project aims to provide opportunities to empower and protect current and future Northport residents.
+The Northport Project aims to provide opportunities that educate, empower and protect Northport residents.

-We plan to do this by helping to coordinate studies through highly accredited research institutions, and by applying for grants and donations to fund the program’s mentioned above.
+We plan to do this by helping to coordinate studies through highly accredited research institutions, hospitals, and universities.
+Also, by applying for grants and attracting donators to fund the annual community health screenings.

 To Contact us send e-mails to: firstname.lastname@example.org